 I can’t stress enough on how simple this lobster tail recipe is.
 Lobster tails can be intimidating when starring at them in a case at a grocery store but I am here to tell you they are easy and make a holiday or dinner turn into an extra special night.
 Most ingredients you already have at home even!

-After preparing your lobster tails, you will make a butter garlic herb that will be brushed over each of the lobster tails meat.
+After preparing your lobster tails, you will make a butter garlic herb that will be brushed over each of the meat sticking out.
 I can’t tell you how delicious this is!
 It is the best part and what makes this lobster meat turn to a golden yellow when baking.
 It truly just melts in your mouth leaving you speechless.

-- Prepare the lobster: Preheat the oven to broil or 500 degrees.
+- Get Prepare: Preheat the oven to broil or 500 degrees.
 Start by preparing the lobster.
 Using kitchen shears butterfly the tail by cutting down the center.
 Loosen the meat and pull the lobster meat upward.
 Salt and pepper the meat and set on a baking sheet.

 - Whisk together the garlic herb butter: In a small bowl whisk together the melted butter, garlic, paprika, thyme, rosemary, and parsley.
-Spread evenly on each lobster tail.
+Spread evenly on each one.

 How to Butterfly a Lobster Tail: